The Godfather: Filming

 One scene in the film involved an actual severed horse's head.
 The filming location for this scene is contested, as some sources indicate it was filmed at the Beverly Estate, while others indicate it was filmed at Sands Point Preserve on Long Island.
 Coppola received some criticism for the scene, although the head was obtained from a dog-food company from a horse that was to be killed regardless of the film.
 On June 22, the scene where Sonny is killed was shot on a runway at Mitchel Field in Uniondale, where three tollbooths were built, along with guard rails, and billboards to set the scene.
 Sonny's car was a 1941 Lincoln Continental with holes drilled in it to resemble bullet holes.
 The scene took three days to film and cost over $100,000.

 Coppola's request to film on location was observed; approximately 90 percent was shot in New York City and its surrounding suburbs, using over 120 distinct locations.
 Several scenes were filmed at Filmways in East Harlem.
 The remaining portions were filmed in California, or in Sicily.
 The scenes set in Las Vegas were not shot on location because there were insufficient funds.
 Savoca and Forza d'Agrò were the Sicilian towns featured in the film.
 The opening wedding scene was shot in a Staten Island neighborhood using almost 750 locals as extras.
 The house used as the Corleone household and the wedding location was at 110 Longfellow Avenue in the Todt Hill neighborhood of Staten Island.
 The wall around the Corleone compound was made from styrofoam.
 Scenes set in and around the Corleone olive oil business were filmed on Mott Street.

 After filming had ended on August 7, post-production efforts were focused on trimming the film to a manageable length.
-In addition, producers and director were still including and removing different scenes from the end product, along with trimming certain sequences.
+In addition, producers and directors were still including and removing different scenes from the end product, along with trimming certain sequences.
 In September, the first rough cut of the film was viewed.
 Many of the scenes removed from the film were centered around Sonny, which did not advance the plot.
 By November, Coppola and Ruddy finished the semi-final cut.
 Debates over personnel involved with the final editing remained even 25 years after the release of the film.
 The film was shown to Paramount staff and exhibitors in late December 1971 and January 1972.